kyu-kuanwei/leetcode/src/0953_VerifyingAlienDictionary/README.md

     newMap[order.charAt(i) - 'a'] = i;
   }
 ```
-2. Create a function to campare two strings are in order or not.
+2. Create a function to campare if these two strings are in order or not.
 3. The compare function:
 ```
     for(int i = 0, j = 0 ; i < s1.length() && j < s2.length(); i++, j++){